madprops/airc/README.md

 Using your secret api key, which is not meant to be shared.

-Doing it once is enough for as long as that shell instance exists.
+Doing it once is enough for the duration of that shell instance.

 ---